Skip to main content

 Software Compliance Validation

-After installing the SSR Software, it is important to verify that the installation successfully completed and that the system is running in the FIPS enforcememt mode required for Common Criteria compliance.
+After installing the SSR Software, it is important to verify that the installation successfully completed and that the system is running in the FIPS enforcement mode required for Common Criteria compliance.
 After starting the SSR router or conductor, the login screen appears on the console.
 Alternatively you may ssh to the SSR management IP address using the admin account.

 1. Login using the admin credentials.